neonowl/drtybb.com-live/content/_index.md

   - block: markdown
     content:
       title: notice
-      text: I am an Amazon Associate and I am someone who has been helped by the book.
+      text: I am an Amazon Associate and I am someone who has been greatly helped by this book.
 If you relate to Melanie's story above then I think you'll benefit from reading it.
 The link above is an Amazon Associate link.
 ---